sewaneedata/betterfi-2024/README.md

 ## Data
 We obtained our data from 2 main sources:
 - the Tennessee Depart of Financial Institutions to get information on licensed lenders in Tennessee, including their:
-  - company names
+  - Company names
-  - street addresses
+  - Street addresses
-  - company and branch IDs
+  - Company and branch IDs

 - the American Community Survey for demographic data.

 The demographic variables we extracted from the ACS include census-tract percentages of individuals who are:
-- citizens
+- Citizens
-- veterans
+- Veterans
 - Hispanic or Latino
 - African American
-- divorced
+- Divorced
-- unemployed
+- Unemployed
-- high-school graduates <br>
+- High-school graduates <br>

 And the area's
-- average median household income
+- Average median household income
-- median gross rent
+- Median gross rent

 # Final Product
 ## Dashboard